 Life with kids is full of coughs, colds, scrapes, bumps, bruises and everything in between.
 Luckily, mother earth is here to lend a helping hand.
-Plants and herbs have been used for centuries to treat bodily ills and as the saying goes, sometimes you really can’t improve on nature!
+Plants and herbs have been used for centuries to treat bodily ills and as the saying goes, sometimes you really can’t improve on nature.

-Here are 10 natural remedies made using ingredients that are probably already lurking in your cupboards … and if they’re not, they should be!
+Here are 10 natural remedies made using ingredients that are probably already lurking in your cupboards … and if they’re not, they should be.

 1. Travel buddy

 Long road trips can leave some family members looking decidedly green.
 Ginger root offers relief from nausea and motion sickness on trains, boats or in cars.
-Before your next trip, whiz some fresh ginger, carrot and apple into a refreshing juice, or make a ginger tea for the grown ups by steeping raw ginger root in hot water.
+Before your next trip, whiz some fresh ginger, carrot and apple into a refreshing juice, or make a ginger tea for the grown-ups by steeping raw ginger root in hot water.

-If eczema prone skin sometimes gives your family the itchies and scratchies, the answer might staring you in the face at breakfast!
+If eczema-prone skin sometimes gives your family the itchies and scratchies, the answer might be staring you in the face at breakfast!
 Oatmeal is used in many skin-soothing lotions and you can replicate its effects at home by making yourself an oatmeal ‘bath tea’.
 Simply take a cup of uncooked oatmeal and tie it up inside an old sock, then let it soak in the tub to help protect and coat your skin.
 Baking soda can also help with itching – dissolve some in the bath or make a paste with water to apply to bug bites.

 3. Cough buster